 1/2 cup Roma tomatoes, deseeded and diced for topping

-Throw all of this except the Roma tomatoes into your high speed blender, including the soaking water, and blend until warm.
+Throw all of this except the Roma tomatoes into your high speed blender, including the soaking water, and blend until smooth.
 The better tasting the tomatoes the better this soup will taste.
 Garnish with diced tomato.
 Variations: Add in some red bell pepper to up the color and nutrients.
 Want some spice; blend in some spicy red chili peppers.
 Be careful though.

-Delicious & Nutritious in a Hurry Breakfast Smoothie
+Delicious & Nutritious Smoothie and Sorbets

 Desserts and dessert like smoothies are often higher in calories than other fruit and veggie combos so pay close attention when you make these.

-Apple Pie Alamode Smoothie
+Raw Apple Pie Alamode Smoothie

 No, there isn’t any ice-cream in this smoothie but you’d swear there is.
 It’s delicious and sweet but packs a punch of green goodness.